Lewandowski has now scored against all 18 Bundesliga clubs as he equals his best-ever tally | Goal.com

 Only once before has Lewandowski scaled such heights, back in 2016-17, although he is accustomed to breaking the 40-goal barrier – having reached that figure in five successive seasons.

-In helping to down Dusseldorf on Saturday, Lewandowski also ensured that he has now hit the net against all Bundesliga rivals this season.
+In helping to down Dusseldorf on Saturday, Lewandowski also ensured that he has now hit the net against all the Bundesliga teams playing in the top flight this season.

-Given that he took in a productive spell at Borussia Dortmund prior to moving to the Allianz Arena, he has now breached the back line of all 18 teams in the division.
+Given Bayern also found themselves on the wrong end of his finishing talents while playing for Borussia Dortmund prior to moving to the Allianz Arena, he has now breached the back line of all 18 teams in the division.

 Lewandowski has remained a talismanic presence for Bayern throughout their recent era of dominance.

-His efforts this season have seen them hit 85 goals quicker than any Bundesliga side before them – with just 29 games required.
+His efforts this season have helped Die Roten hit 85 goals quicker than any Bundesliga side before them, with just 29 games played so far this season.

 Hansi Flick’s men have also hit five or more goals in eight outings this season, with no team in Europe able to match that record when it comes to blowing opponents away.